 All participants are responsible for making sure their own flights are paid for and booked.

-*If arriving to Paris on a Delta flight, you will likely need to collect your luggage in Paris and check into the Paris-Riyadh flight at the check in counter.
-Please ensure ample time to do so as Saudia runs only one direct flight to Riyadh per day.
+*The above flight allows you to check your luggage all the way through to Riyadh.
+If arriving in Paris on a different flight, you will likely need to collect your luggage in Paris and check into the Paris-Riyadh flight at the check-in counter.
+Please ensure ample time (5 plus hours) to do so as Saudia runs only one direct flight to Riyadh per day.

 Apply for STEP Funding